 Table 1.
 Probabilities of unfunded proposals for different hypothetical funding rates and number of proposal attempts.
-The green shaded represents the state of the field circa 2003 (see Fig. 1).
-The red shaded represents the impending situation expected by FY2018 in the absence of portfolio rebalancing.
-The orange shaded is the nominal “absolute minimum” benchmark recommended here.
+The green shaded cell represents the state of the field circa 2003 (see Fig. 1).
+The red shaded cell represents the impending situation expected by FY2018 in the absence of portfolio rebalancing.
+The orange shaded cell is the nominal “absolute minimum” benchmark recommended here.

 2.2 The cost of time and scientific productivity